-The petitioner Company has not given any documentary proof in support of payment of LADC.
-In the absence of proper and sufficient proof of payment on account of LADC, the claim of petitioner Company cannot be considered.
+As the petitioner Company has not given any documentary proof in support of payment of LADC, the Commission is unable to ascertain the actual amount paid on this account by the petitioner Company.
+The Commission, therefore concludes that in the absence of proper and sufficient proof of payment on account of LADC, the claim of petitioner Company cannot be considered.
 However, as the claim has arisen on account of the change in policy, it is payable.
-The net present value of the additional tariff component of the levelised over a period of 40 years to offset the loss on account of LAD charges.
+The net present value of the additional tariff components levelised over a period of 40 years to off set the loss on account of LADC, shall be as per the following formula:-